 1.0000 |

-These are approximate values, often rounded off to four decimal places for college-degree use.
+These are approximate values, typically rounded to four decimal places, which makes them useful for solving problems.

 Steps: